 - Return to the sole, lightly pulling the skin to the left and right.

-If you approach a professional massage therapist for a foot treatment, you’ll likely be offered one of three types of foot massage or a combination of this trinity.
+If you go to a professional massage therapist for a foot treatment, you’ll likely be offered one of three types of foot massage or a combination.

-Shiatsu massage originated in Japan and differs from most forms of massage as it is conducted while fully clothed.
-Shiatsu massage can be focused on the feet, where particular pressure points are located to maximize efficiency.
+Shiatsu massage originated in Japan and differs from most forms of massage as it’s conducted while fully clothed.
+Shiatsu can be focused on the feet, where pressure points are located to maximize efficiency.

-Anybody struggling with insomnia could consider investing in a shiatsu foot massager.
-While this approach lacks the all-important human touch, such gadgets are still widely regarded as relaxing and beneficial for people with foot pain.
+Anybody with insomnia should consider getting in a Shiatsu foot massager.
+While this approach lacks the human touch, it benefits people with foot pain.

-Reflexology revolves around believing that every nerve and organ in the human body can be accessed and influenced through the feet.
-A reflexologist will know almost 30 pressure points in the foot, focusing their attention on those most in need.
+Reflexology revolves around believing that the feet can access and influence every nerve and organ in the human body.
+A reflexologist knows almost 30 pressure points in the foot.

 A skilled reflexologist will locate a point on the base of the foot believed to be directly linked to insomnia.
 Reflexology is also a popular treatment for relaxation and anxiety, which will aid sleep.

 While anybody can theoretically perform acupressure, it’s considered a unique skill requiring training.
-A professional acupressurist will discuss symptoms with you, such as insomnia, and identify the parts of the foot that would benefit from massage.
+A professional acupressurist will discuss symptoms with you, like insomnia, and identify the parts of the foot that would benefit from massage.

 According to the art of acupressure, three prime pressure points on and around the human foot can aid insomnia and encourage deep and restful sleep.

-The great surge pressure point is found just above the big toe, where this digit meets the second toe.
-If you feel a slight dip between the bones in these toes, you have found the great surge.
+The great surge pressure point is just above the big toe, where this digit meets the second toe.
+You have found the great surge if you feel a slight dip between the bones in these toes.

 Be gentle when applying pressure to the great surge, as this is among the more tender pressure points on the foot.
-If you can master this, the recipient of the food massage should enjoy a sense of tremendous physical and mental well-being.
+If you can master this, the recipient will enjoy a sense of physical and mental well-being.

-Massaging the great surge is believed to reduce stress and detoxify the body, flooding it with positive endorphins.
+Massaging the great surge reduces stress and detoxifies the body, flooding it with positive endorphins.
 This should encourage a feeling of contentment that promotes effortless sleep.

-The bubbling spring is arguably the most impactful part of the foot to massage when looking to induce sleep.
+The bubbling spring is the most impactful part of the foot to massage when looking to induce sleep.
 If you curl your toes, you’ll notice a small dent just above the middle of the sole of your foot.
-This is the bubbling spring.

 Any professional masseur, whether focusing on your feet or your upper body, won’t take offense if you fall asleep during a treatment.

-Falling asleep during a foot massage or therapy will be considered a compliment.
-It suggests that the person administering the treatment has earned your trust and is performing their job to a high standard.
+Falling asleep during a foot massage or therapy is a compliment.
+It suggests that the person administering the treatment has earned your trust and performs their job to a high standard.

-You may be a little embarrassed by the idea of falling asleep during a foot massage, especially if you start to snore.
-To a skilled foot masseur, snoring will be a familiar soundtrack to their working day.
+You may be embarrassed by the idea of falling asleep during a foot massage, especially if you start to snore.
+Snoring will be a familiar soundtrack to a skilled foot masseur’s working day.

-If you carry stress, a foot massage or reflexology treatment can be a great way to restore balance and harmony.
-While such an approach won’t necessarily unwind knots in your back or shoulders, you are likelier to feel much calmer after the massage.
+While such an approach won’t necessarily unwind knots in your back or shoulders, you’re likelier to feel much calmer after the massage.